helgoboss/helgobox/README.md

 # Install Rust
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh # choose 1 (default)
 source $HOME/.cargo/env
-# Using nightly is not necessary if you want to build just the low-level or medium-level API!
 rustup default stable-x86_64-apple-darwin

 # Clone ReaLearn